Solid Mechanics & Elasticity | All Concept And PYQs | JEE 2025 | Shreyas Sir

 • Stress remains even after the external force is removed, as the internal restoring force persists.

-• Longitudinal stress is force per unit area, strain is change in length/original length, and Young's modulus is stress/strain.
+• Longitudinal stress is force per unit area, strain is change in length/original length, and modulus is stress/strain.

 01:13:38

-Force, Stress, and Elastic Energy in Materials
+Force, Energy, and Elasticity in Materials

 • When a force F is applied to a spring, it gets elongated by an amount X.